-3 For a most interesting summary of Sidgwick's attitude in later life, see his Memoir, p.
+3 For a most interesting summary of Sidgwick's attitude in later life, see his Mamoir, p.
 505. Or see the last paragraph of W. K. Clifford's "Ethics of Religion" (Lectures and Essays, ii.
-244) for another characteristic reaction of Marshall's generation.
+244) for another characteristic reaction of Marshall's generation. that, though he had given up Theology, he believed more and more in Religion.